loremarguimaraes/google-app-script-domain-monitor/README.md

 ## How to Set Up

-This is how you can manually instal the script
+This is how you can manually install the script:

-1) Create new Google App Script you account and add four files: Monitor.gs, HttpStatusCodes.gs, Email_Body.html, Email_Footer.html
+1) Create a new Google App Script in your Google account and add four files: Monitor.gs, HttpStatusCodes.gs, Email_Body.html, Email_Footer.html

 2) Copy and paste the contents of Monitor.js, HttpStatusCodes.js, Email_Body.html, Email_Footer.html, respectively